TELEVISION

 [Digital 25] (TEGNA — Gannett Corporation) local news and network shows.
 KRSC Channel 5 went on the air on Thanksgiving Day, 1948.
 Owned by P.K.
 Lieberman’s Radio Sales Corporation, the company that also owned 1150 KRSC Radio.

 Channel 5 was purchased by Dorothy Bullitt’s King Broadcasting Company, owners of KING 1090 Radio, becoming KING TV in 1949.
 KING 5 held all the network programming DUMONT, CBS, NBC, and ABC.
 On August 2, 1953, KMO TV 13 Tacoma, owned by Carl E. Haymond, who also owned KMO Radio, went on the air, taking the NBC affiliation, leaving Channel 5 with ABC and some Dumont programming.
 Harriet Bullitt lobbied NBC for affiliation and in 1959 NBC pulled its affiliation from KING’s cross-town rival, KOMO 4, which had acquired it from KMO 13 when KOMO went on air in 1953.
 NBC affiliation was now granted to KING.
 KING 5 station-owner Dorothy Bullitt died in June 1989.
 Dorothy Bullitt’s daughters Harriet Bullitt and Priscilla “Patsy” Bullitt Collins decided to sell the KING assets in 1992 to the Providence Journal (ProJo) Company.
 KING-TV and other King Broadcasting stations later became Belo properties as a result of a merger with ProJo in 1997.
-BELO is acquired by Gannett in 2013. -Seattle
+BELO is acquired by Gannett in 2013.
+The broadcast company was renamed Tegna. -Seattle

 7.1 KIRO CBS